 If you are considering applying for a Lowe’s credit card, you will definitely want to read this review first.

 I actually prefer Lowe’s over Home Depot.
-But fondness for this home improvement store doesn’t equate to a recommendation for their private label store credit card.
+Sometimes other people’s preference is driven by how convenient one store is over another or perhaps their selection of merchandise.
+But in my case fondness for this home improvement store doesn’t equate to a recommendation for their private label store credit card.
 Here’s what you need to know about it before you consider completing an application.

 Several years ago they split their card program into two cards: